diarmidmackenzie/sdt-condensed/OIT.md

 A slightly different pattern has been observed in studying treatment plans for alcoholism and opiate dependence.
 In these contexts, it appears that introjected regulation is also strongly predictive for persistence.
 External regulation, however, did not have any positive effects.
 So, specifically in the context of heavy addictions, it seems that introjected regulation can be an important factor for positive outcomes - an effect that has not been seen in other contexts.

-Some studies related to opinion-forming highlighted some other differences in the dynamics of different regulatory styles.
+Some studies related to how people form opinions highlighted some other differences in the dynamics of different regulatory styles.

-Those with introjected beliefs were found to be vulnerable to persuasion (particularly by attractive communicators), and reliant on the opinions of important other, whereas those with identified beliefs tended to actively seek out information for themselves, form their own views, and be more resistant to persuasion.
+Those with introjected beliefs were found to be vulnerable to persuasion (particularly by attractive communicators), and reliant on the opinions of significant others, whereas those with identified beliefs tended to actively seek out information for themselves, form their own views, and be more resistant to persuasion.
 These effects were seen in a 1996 study on voting behaviours, and a 2001 study on environmental attitudes.

 A follow-up study of political behaviour found that in this domain, identified regulation may in fact be superior to intrinsic motivation.
-Those with high identification, who had internalized the importance of politics were more likely to vote, had stronger beliefs, and felt more positive if their side one, as compared to those who followed politics out of intrinsic interest.
+Those with high identification, who had internalized the importance of politics were more likely to vote, had stronger beliefs, and felt more positive if their side won, as compared to those who followed politics out of intrinsic interest.

 The above studies were selected in particular in order to highlight two key points: